-There are many interesting and complex issues involving the use of legal assistants.
-In any discussion of the proper role of a legal assistant, attention must be directed to what constitutes the practice of law.
-Proper delegation to legal assistants is further complicated and confused by the lack of an adequate definition of the practice of law.
+There are many interesting and complex issues involving the use of paralegals.
+In any discussion of the proper role of a paralegal, attention must be directed to what constitutes the practice of law.
+Proper delegation to paralegals is further complicated and confused by the lack of an adequate definition of the practice of law.

 Kentucky became the first state to adopt a Paralegal Code by Supreme Court Rule.
 This Code sets forth certain exclusions to the unauthorized practice of law:

 For purposes of this rule, the unauthorized practice of law shall not include any service rendered involving legal knowledge or advice, whether representation, counsel or advocacy, in or out of court, rendered in respect to the acts, duties, obligations, liabilities or business relations of the one requiring services where:

 The client understands that the paralegal is not a lawyer;

 The lawyer supervises the paralegal in the performance of his or her duties; and

 The lawyer remains fully responsible for such representation including all actions taken or not taken in connection therewith by the paralegal to the same extent as if such representation had been furnished entirely by the lawyer and all such actions had been taken or not taken directly by the attorney.
 Paralegal Code, Ky.S.Ct.R3.700, Sub-Rule 2.

 South Dakota Supreme Court Rule 97-25 Utilization Rule a(4) states:

 The attorney remains responsible for the services performed by the legal assistant to the same extent as though such services had been furnished entirely by the attorney and such actions were those of the attorney.